D20CM/project-week-backend/readme.md

 - Deployment bugs during the build process

 Although these were not all trivial problems, they did not compare to the main problem we faced - the time constraint.
 We all felt that given even just a couple of more days, we could have improved upon our MVP and got something we could be even more proud of.
 Despite this, the project was a tremendous learning experience, and we as a team were really happy with what we managed to produce after only 8 weeks on the bootcamp.

+If you've made it this far, thanks for taking the time to read!
+Thanks from all of us at team MoScoLuZzy:

+@ozzyee @lunay-y @MAli-96 @D20CM

 ![signup screenshot](./public/images/signup-screenshot.png)
 ![dashboard screenshot](./public/images/dashboard-screenshot.png)